Recovery from a right hemisphere stroke involves treatment to stop the stroke along with rehabilitation to restore the functional loss that may occur.

 Side Effects of Right Hemisphere Stroke

-After a stroke on the right side of the brain, what is damaged?
+What could be affected after a stroke occurs on the right side of the brain?

-Hemiplegia or Hemiparesis: Impaired Mobility on One Side
+Hemiplegia or Hemiparesis: Weakness or Paralysis on One Side of the Body

-With a stroke on the right side of the brain, these impairments manifest on the left side of the body.
-Right side stroke survivors may struggle with moving their left leg, arm, or hand.
+After a stroke on the right side of the brain, functional impairments manifest on the left side of the body.
+Right-sided stroke survivors may struggle with moving their left leg, arm, or hand.

 Prosopagnosia: Difficulty Recognizing Faces